How the Jews Care For Their Poor: Background

 The ethnic Jewish population of New York City and its environs exploded during the first two decades of the 20th century, with the number of Jews in Brooklyn growing from about 300,000 to about 400,000 in 1913 alone.
 Many of these new immigrants to America were impoverished refugees from Eastern Europe and they lived clustered in urban ghettos marked by hunger and illness.
 Beginning in 1910 an organization called the Brooklyn Federation of Jewish Charities was established to engage in fundraising on behalf of social welfare agencies attempting to ameliorate the living conditions of these newly-arrived Jewish poor.

 The Brooklyn Federation of Jewish Charities was active in philanthropy and social aid between the years 1910 and 1927.
 The need for funds was paramount, as the costs of providing for a suffering population far outstripped the ability of social service organizations to provide relief.
 In the words of Assistant Secretary of the Brooklyn Federation of Jewish Charities Max Abelman, the adage attributed to Napoleon Bonaparte that "for war are needed three things — money, money, and money" applied equally to his own organization, for "we are literally engaged in a warfare against want and privation, and to accomplish our ends we must have money."

 Only $30,000 had been mustered by the Brooklyn Federation of Jewish Charities in 1913, Abelman noted, with a need for more than $100,000 per year evident for the charity to be able to conduct its activities sufficiently, with the Brooklyn Jewish Hospital severely overcrowded and the Brooklyn Hebrew Orphan Asylum similarly stretched past capacity and in dire need of funds.
 The idea was conceived to mobilize support for their cause with a motion picture which would illuminate what Abelman called "a typical case which comes to our attention and the method in which we handle it."
 This work of visual propaganda was to be the film How the Jews Care For Their Poor.

 Production

-With a view to bringing Abelman's vision to fruition, the Brooklyn Federation of Jewish Charities formed a special committee in 1913 dedicated to the project of fundraising through use of motion pictures.
+With a view to bringing Abelman's vision to fruition, the Brooklyn Federation of Jewish Charities formed a special committee in 1913 dedicated to the project of fundraising through the use of motion pictures.
 Abelman was joined in the writing of the screenplay by Benjamin H. Namm, chair of the Federation's Mens Committee.
 The film, originally envisioned as a single reel in length, was directed by Sidney Golden for the Universal Film Manufacturing Company as the agent of the Brooklyn Federation.
 The finished project came in at two reels in length, however.